Indominuz18/CMPT-419-Project/README.md

 - Supports recording audio or loading audio files
 - Visualizes extracted features
 - Displays classification results with confidence scores

+## Note on Labeling

+In a real-world scenario, you would need ground truth labels for questions and statements.
+The current implementation uses a simple heuristic based on pitch rise at the end of the utterance to create labels.
+For optimal performance, replace the `determine_label` function with your actual labeling logic using the SWDA corpus annotations.

 ## Model Customization